Stützengrün: Politics

-At the mayoral election on 31 August 2014, Volkmar Viehweg was elected.
+Volkmar Viehweg was elected at the mayoral election on 31 August 2014.
 He succeeded Birgit Reichel (CDU), who had been mayor for 14 years.

 Culture and sightseeing

-Right on Bundesstraße 169, which runs through the community, is the Bauernbarockkirche (“Baroque Farmers’ Church”), built in 1701 and now a protected monument, with its carved altar and a 130-year-old Jehmlich organ.
+Right on Bundesstraße 169, which runs through the community, is the Bauernbarockkirche (“Baroque Farmers’ Church”), built in 1701 and now a protected monument.
+It has a carved altar and a 130-year-old Jehmlich organ.

 A further attraction in the community is the 795-m-high Kuhberg (“Cow Mountain”) with the Prinz-Georg-Turm (tower) which affords an unrivalled view of the neighbouring communities.
 Moreover, the Bergwiesenerlebnispfad (“Mountain Meadow Experience Path”), which features indigenous vegetation and Scottish Highland cattle, makes for an inviting walk.

 Economy and infrastructure

 Transport

 Stützengrün lies on Bundesstraße 169.
-Until the 1970s, the community was connected to the railway by the narrow-gauge line that ran from Wilkau-Haßlau to Carlsfeld.
-In 1997, the stretch to Schönheide was rebuilt and since then has been run as a museum railway.
+Until the 1970s, the community was connected to the railway by the narrow-gauge line from Wilkau-Haßlau to Carlsfeld.
+In 1997, the stretch to Schönheide was rebuilt and has since been run as a museum railway.